lainos123/boardgames-pipeline/README.md

 ### How to Run the Complete Pipeline

-1. Check for data quality issues:
+1. Check for empty cells:
    ```bash
    ./empty_cells.sh bgg_dataset.txt ";"
    ```